memfault/interrupt/_drafts/test-automation-renode.md

 ### Running Renode in CI

 The next thing we need to do is to get Renode working in CI.
-For the example, this is as simple as running `./docker-test.sh` since the Github Actions Ubuntu runners have Docker already pre-installed.
+The Github Action runners are standard Linux boxes running Ubuntu.
+They also have many common tools installed that you may need, such as Docker, Make, and many more can be installed using `apt-get`.

+For our particular use case, we want to be able to run Renode exactly the same way locally as we do in Github Actions.
+The easiest way to accomplish this is to use Docker.

+I found a [small script](https://github.com/tensorflow/tensorflow/blob/eefeac0e116b02dbf2c8de171d5ad9fcb700fccb/tensorflow/lite/micro/testing/test_stm32f4_binary.sh) in the TensorFlow Micro project which does exactly what I was looking for.
+This script builds and runs the official Renode Docker image, the mounts the local project folder, starts the Renode Robot Framework tests, and outputs the results to the mounted folder.

+I adapted the above file and saved it as [docker-test.sh](https://github.com/memfault/interrupt-renode-test-automation/blob/master/docker-test.sh).
+The beauty of this script is that it can be run locally *or* in a CI runner!
+Therefore, all we need to do in our `main.yml` file is call it.

 ```yaml
     steps: